A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Introduction

 The objective of the paper is to develop enough theory to prove the following new result (Theorem~\ref{MainThm} below).\\

-{\bf Theorem}. \emph{There is a finite equational axiomatisation $E_{\mathsf{ftc-cm}}$ that is sound for the class $\mathsf{CM}$ of common meadows and complete w.r.t. equational logic for the fracterm calculus $FC(\mathsf{CM})$ for common meadows, i.e., for any equation $e$ over $\Sigma_{cm}$, }In the language of logic, the equational theory of commmon meadows is finitely based.
-Furthermore: \\ \\ {\bf Corollary}. \emph {The fracterm calculus for common meadows is algorithmically decidable.} \\
+{\bf Theorem}. \emph{The finite equational axiomatisation $E_{\mathsf{ftc-cm}}$, equipped with equational logic, is sound for the class $\mathsf{CM}$ of all common meadows, and complete for the equational theory $Eqn(\mathsf{CM})$ of common meadows.
+Thus, for any equation $e$ over $\Sigma_{cm}$, } {\bf Corollary}. \emph {The equational theory for common meadows is algorithmically decidable.} \\ \\ So, in the language of logic, the equational theory of common meadows is finitely based and decidable.

-The class of all fields is classically definable by finitely many first order axioms, allowing negation; but it is not definable by any set of equations or conditional equations as they do not form a variety in the sense of Birkhoff's Theorem, or a quasivariety in the sense of Mal'tsev's Theorem (e.g., they are not closed under products) \cite{Mal'tsev1973,MeinkeTucker92}.
-Equations, and conditional equations, are the preferred forms of axioms for data types, especially if they have good term rewriting properties \cite{BergstraT1995}; they are a basic component for specification and verification tools.
-Seeking equational axiomatisations of arithmetical data types is a technical programme for which this paper is something of a milestone.
-Common meadows have emerged as a mathematically sound and tractable data types semantics for computer arithmetic.
-Our theorem improves on earlier axiomatisations and on a partial completeness result for common meadows given in~\cite{BergstraP2015}, based on fields with characteristic $0$.
+The class of \textit{all} fields is classically definable by finitely many first order axioms; but it is not definable by any set of equations or conditional equations as they do not form a variety in the sense of Birkhoff's Theorem, or a quasivariety in the sense of Mal'tsev's Theorem (as they are not closed under products) \cite{Mal'tsev1973,MeinkeTucker92}.
+The same is true of the class $\mathsf{CM}$ of all common meadows.
+The fact about fields is the classic illustration of consequences of Birkhoff's remarkable foundational analysis of universal algebras of 1935 \cite{Birkhoff1935}.

+Equations, and conditional equations, are the preferred forms of axioms for data types, especially as they have good term rewriting properties \cite{BergstraT1995}; they are a basic component of many specification and verification tools.
+Seeking equational specifications of arithmetical data types is a technical programme for which completeness is something of an aspiration.
+Common meadows have emerged as a mathematically attractive and tractable semantics for specifying and reasoning about computer arithmetic; the completeness result confirms that $E_{\mathsf{ftc-cm}}$ perfectly characterises reasoning about common meadows with equations.

+Our paper improves on earlier axiomatisations and on a partial completeness result for common meadows given in~\cite{BergstraP2015}, based on fields with characteristic $0$.